bniladridas/benchmark/docs/TESTING.md

 Docker image is built and pushed to GitHub Container Registry.

+**Semantic Release:**

+- Automatic versioning and releases based on conventional commits
+- Version in `pyproject.toml` is automatically updated on release
+- Use conventional commit messages:
+  - `feat:` for new features (minor version bump)
+  - `fix:` for bug fixes (patch version bump)
+  - `BREAKING CHANGE:` for breaking changes (major version bump)
+- Releases are created automatically on push to main branch

 ### OS matrix and Docker

 - CI runs on an OS matrix: `ubuntu-latest`, `windows-latest`, `macos-latest`.